 Who must complete a background check?

-- Final Candidates for faculty, EHRA non-faculty, SHRA staff, and post-doctoral positions, as well as final candidates for temporary appointments, are subject to background checks once an offer of employment has been accepted.
+- Final Candidates for faculty, EHRA non-faculty, SHRA staff, unpaid appointments, and post-doctoral positions, as well as final candidates for temporary appointments, are subject to background checks once an offer of employment has been accepted.
 Some student positions may also require background checks based on the nature of duties.

 - Current employees who change jobs due to a promotion, lateral transfer, or reassignment or who assume new duties that make a background check appropriate will need an updated background check.
 Current employees are also required to report any conviction to the University within five (5) days of the conviction and the University may require a background check to affirm the information.

 - Non Employee/Non-Student Residents who wish to reside in University controlled housing (dormitory, research station, etc.) with an NC State employee are also subject to background checks as a condition of residency.